neileverette/Synthetic-Users-for-the-Design-Process/article.md

 ---

-# store and reuse them like any other design asset
+# Store and reuse them like any other design asset

 Markdown is the ideal format for synthetic users.
 It’s clean, readable, and works across nearly every AI tool.
 It’s easy to version, simple to edit, portable across teams, and fits naturally into GitOps workflows.